How to fix supply chain execution gaps and build competitive advantage

 Why supply chain execution breaks: the gaps between siloed systems

 Most supply chain execution environments were built as individual systems and static workflows, where coordination happens after the fact rather than in real time.
-The result is that execution depends on people bridging the space between systems instead of systems actioning these decisions together.
+The result is that execution depends on people bridging the space between systems, carrying decisions and coordinating actions across them manually.

 This is why small issues escalate.
 And it’s also why more dashboards aren’t the answer.
 Dashboards show you where the issue is happening, but they don’t coordinate the response.
 Alerts notify teams, but they don’t align decisions across systems.
 The burden of synchronization falls on people, slowing resolution and increasing risk.